FixBox/spring-boot-archetype-3x/README.md

-# postgreSQL and Mysql connection  Flyway plugin for migrate with 2 profile
+# postgreSQL and Mysql connection  Flyway plugin for migrate with 3 profiles
 When project is create from the Archetype execution in directory flyWay.config/mySqlConfig.properties you can push your flyWay properties file .
-By default, exist 3 file mySqlConfig.properties for MySql ,  postgreSqlConfig.properties and h2.properties the properties for JPA and
+By default, exist 3 file mySqlConfig.properties for MySql ,  postgreSqlConfig.properties and h2.properties (in memory)
-Hibernate connection are in directory resources properties are stored in application-<PROFILE>.properties files :
+the properties for JPA and Hibernate connection are in directory resources properties are stored in application-<PROFILE>.properties files :

 > ### DB -MySql
 >  #spring.datasource.url=jdbc:mysql://localhost:3306/localTest?serverTimezone=UTC